Hip Surgery in Elkhart and Other Indiana Locations

 Hip Pain and Injury Care Northern Indiana

 As one of the largest weight-bearing joints in the body, your hips allow you to maintain balance and stability and allow your legs to move and rotate.
-If you’re experiencing pain or restricted mobility in your hip, you have many options for hip surgery treatment.
+If you’re experiencing hip pain or restricted mobility, you have many options for treatment.

 At OSMC, our specially trained doctors are leaders in the diagnosis and treatment of injuries and conditions of the hip.
 We offer surgical and nonsurgical treatment approaches for hip pain.